 “I walked away.”

 Daniel’s left hand was rubbing his forehead, his other hand at the mercy of his swinging arm struggling to stand still.
 The freshly plowed red dirt collapsing under his dislocated state and his feet subconsciously shifting his boots to avoid sinking and rooting themselves into the earth.
-It was a dance he routinely performed for the last twenty years or so, to the rhythm of blinding obligations and circumstances.
+It was a dance he routinely performed for the last twenty years or so, to the rhythm of blind obligations and circumstances.

-She looked at him with wondering disbelief, imagining him to be Judas who kept holding on that burlap sack, never daring himself to open that heavy bag.
-Until now.
+She looked at him with wondering disbelief, imagining him to be Judas who kept holding on that burlap sack, never daring himself to open that heavy bag…until now.
 The black handprints all over his denim shirt and jeans look as if they tried to grasp him before he decided to jolt.

 “I knew you’d be here.”